What is Vitamin C for Horses?

 These situations may create a higher demand for vitamin c than can be supplied by a high hay and haylage diet and may exceed the body’s ability to make this essential vitamin.

 For comparison, a stabled horse on a hay or haylage based diet would be taking in less than 1 gram of C from its daily diet while an average horse on good green and growing spring grass would get a minimum of 20 grams/day.

 - Horses on high cereal, low forage diets, or those on very poor quality forage.

 - Horses eating a mainly or solely hay or haylage diet

-- Horses which need lung support
+- Horses that need lung support

-- Horses which need skin support
+- Horses that need skin support

 - Older horses, where there are weight maintenance issues connected with digestive issues.